Radiance37k/reconit/README.md

 nmap\
 waybackurls\
 gowitness

+You can install them all by using the provided `installrequired.sh` script.

 # The config file `reconit.conf`
 As of now, only one variable is in the conf file.
 The template to be used.\